Joseph Schwarz (baritone): Later life and singing career

 After leaving St. Petersburg, Schwarz returned to Vienna where he was a leading baritone at the Vienna Volksoper from 1906 to 1909.
 He married Hannah Radon in 1907, divorcing her in 1908.
 He then worked as a principal artist at the Vienna State Opera (VSO) from 1909 to 1915; making his debut with the company as the Conte di Luna in Verdi's Il trovatore.
 His repertoire at the VSO included Le Comte de Nevers in Meyerbeer's Les Huguenots which he performed under the baton of Gustav Mahler.
 Some of the other roles in his repertoire included Germont in La traviata, Iago in Otello, Scarpia in Puccini's Tosca, Tonio in Leoncavallo's Pagliacci, Wolfram in Wagner's Tannhäuser, and the title role in Rigoletto.

 In 1915 Schwarz left the VSO to become a resident artist at the Berlin State Opera where he remained committed until 1921.
-In Berlin he starred in the world premieres of Leo Blech's Rappelkopf (1917) and Franz Schmidt's Notre Dame (1918, as the Archdeacon).
+In Berlin he starred in the world premiere of Leo Blech's Rappelkopf (1917).
 He also appeared as a guest artist with the Paris Opera and the Royal Swedish Opera, and performed in operas in Milan under conductor Arturo Toscanini.